Edit

 Collection Functions

-The custom filtering or ordering requires its own implementation for each storage implementation; ideally you write it for both Dbal & Array to allow use of persisted and un-persisted collections.
-Both of the Dbal & Array implementations bring their own interface you have to implement directly.
+The collection function requires its own implementation for each storage implementation: ideally for both Dbal & Array storages to allow use of persisted and un-persisted collections.
+Both of the Dbal & Array storages are supported in a single interface.

 Why do we have ArrayCollection and DbalCollection?